 Cranbrook Gardens is noted for its 40 acres of formal, woodland and naturalistic gardens featuring fountains, statuary, lakes, streams, and extensive traditional and contemporary plantings.
 A must-see is The Sunken Garden, which is planted by volunteers in a stunning new design each year.
-In 2016, over 2,500 annuals were used in its four annual beds!

 The beautiful gardens surrounding Cranbrook House are designed, planted and cared for by a dedicated group of volunteers that are members of Cranbrook House & Gardens Auxiliary.

 Highlights of What You'll See at Cranbrook Gardens

 The Sunken Garden is a favorite of many visitors.
 It is a formal garden surrounded by fieldstone walls.
 Each spring, Cranbrook House & Gardens Auxiliary volunteers create a work of botanical art in this garden through distinctive patterns and color combinations.
 The beds along the wall are planted with a mixture of perennials and annuals, and the rows in the center are returning to their traditional roots of being planted with vegetables in 2017!

 The Reflecting Pool

 The Reflecting Pool offers a spectacular vista from Cranbrook House to Cranbrook Art Museum.
 Garden beds on the north and south sides of the glimmering pool are planted in a formal mirror pattern.
 All the beds contain Gaillardia (Blanket Flower) and white Fragrant Lillies.
 A variety of yellow, orange and white annuals add color.
 In late summer, orange Praetoria Cannas create a stunning display in front of the peonies.